 As with the bus, here you can decide to stop and pay a visit to the Archaeological Site of Festos.
 If that’s what you want, stay on the road and follow the signs to the site.

 When planning a road trip to Matala, car rental is one of the first things to consider.
-Go ahead and use a powerful search engine that is able to compare different companies and get you the best price.
-Discover Cars usually makes it really easy.
+Go ahead and use a powerful search engine that can compare different companies and get you the best price.
+Discover Cars usually makes it easy.

 About fuel: In several areas, gas stations close at 7 pm, however, you will be able to find other petrol stations open until later, especially if they are on the highway.
 Don’t be shy and ask the locals for further information, they’re always happy to help.